Techtonica/curriculum/roles-in-tech/security.md

 ### Roles and Responsibilities

-- developing a set of security standards and practices
+- develops a set of security standards and practices
-- creating new ways to solve existing production security issues
+- creates the new ways to solve existing production security issues
-- recommending security enhancements to management
+- recommends the security enhancements to management
-- installing and using software, such as firewalls and data encryption programs
+- installs and uses software, such as firewalls and data encryption programs
-- assisting with installation or processing of new security products and procedures
+- assists with the installation or processing of new security products and procedures
-- conducting scans of networks to find vulnerabilities
+- conducts scans of networks to find vulnerabilities
-- conducting penetration testing
+- conducts penetration testing
-- monitoring networks and systems for security breaches or intrusions
+- monitors the networks and systems for security breaches or intrusions
-- installing software that helps with notification of intrusions
+- installs a software that helps with notification of intrusions
-- developing automation scripts to handle and track incidents
+- develops an automation scripts to handle and track incidents
-- testing security solutions using industry standard analysis criteria
+- tests security solutions using industry standard analysis criteria
-- watching out for irregular system behavior
+- watches out for irregular system behavior
-- supervising changes in software, hardware, and user needs
+- supervises the changes in software, hardware, and user needs
-- leading incident response activities
+- leads an incident response activities
-- leading investigations into how breaches happen
+- leads the investigations into how breaches happen
-- reporting findings to management
+- reports the findings to management
-- helping plan an organization’s information security strategy
+- helps to plan an organization’s information security strategy
-- educating staff members on information security through training and awareness
+- educates the staff members on information security through training and awareness
-- recommending modifications in legal, technical and regulatory areas
+- recommends modifications in legal, technical and regulatory areas

 ### Common Mistakes / Misconceptions
 These are some misconceptions that people have in their mind but it is not always true